Best Places to Paddle Board in Illinois

 Just remember when surfing that longer boards will give you a stable feel and are great to attain faster speeds but shorter boards offer better performance characteristics and maneuverability.
 Try and find paddle board with a tri fin base rather than a single fin which will accommodate a shorter fin for more stability when turning.

-Inflatable paddle boards on the Galena River
+Inflatable Paddle Boards on the Galena River

 If you are looking for a multi-day stand up paddle board trip, the Galena River is a great spot to do it.
 At 52 miles long, the Galena River serves up great views of Grant Park and other Civil War-era sight.
 Surprisingly, the river passes through the hometown of nine famous Civil War generals.